Updated August 24, 2023

 Step 2: A column chart is also known as a bar chart.
 Insert a bar chart from the list.

-Bar charts looks like different bars with both vertical and horizontal styles available.
+Bar charts look like different bars with both vertical and horizontal styles available.

 Step 3: Select a style from 2D charts.
 Now the chart will be inserted into the spreadsheet.

 Step 5: It is available with some built-in theme or style that you can adopt for the inserted chart.
-Select the inserted chart and you will get design menu in the menu bar.
+Select the inserted chart, and you will get the design menu in the menu bar.

 Different Chart Styles

 Let’s look at the different Chart Styles available in Excel 2016.